Start my risk-free

 Knowing the right time to buy stocks and ETFs is only one part of the equation to becoming a successful swing trader.
 Obviously, knowing when to sell is at least equally as important.
 Generally, the main goal of our exit strategy is to sell winning trades into strength when they have achieved a reward-risk ratio of at least 2 to 1.
 That means the trade has gained at least double our initial capital risk.

-In healthy markets, we generally focus on reaping a 15% to 20% gain from the best individual stock swing trades (or 10% to 15% for ETF trades).
-But when the trade doesn't go as expected, we calmly exit into weakness because not all trade setups work and we always employ firm risk control.
+However, when the trade doesn't go as expected, we calmly exit into weakness because not all trade setups work and we always employ firm risk control.
 With each and every trade setup, having a protective stop is the last line of defense that cannot be argued with!
-Our exact, preset stop prices are provided with every ETF and stock pick entered in our Wagner Daily swing trading newsletter.
+Our exact, preset stop prices are provided with every ETF and stock pick entered in our Wagner Daily swing trading newsletter,.

-Having a reliable strategy for picking the strongest equities to trade is important, but any trading system lacking clearly-defined money management rules is doomed to eventual failure.
-Since 2002, we have tracked and reported the exact entry and exit prices of every stock and ETF trade entered in our newsletter.
-A quick look at these consistent trading profits since 2002 clearly shows we have discipline and firm rules in the money management department.
+Having a reliable strategy for picking the strongest stocks/ETFs to trade is important, but any trading system lacking clearly-defined money management rules is doomed to eventual failure.

 - Never risk more than 2% of total account value on any individual trade (no matter how "great" the setup looks).